Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location | 92 Greenwich Street, New York

-The 9/11 Memorial & Museum is a memorial of remembrance honoring the 2,977 people killed in the September 11th 2001 attacks on the Twin Tower buildings in New York City.
+The 9/11 Memorial & Museum is a memorial of remembrance honoring the 2,977 people killed in the September 11th, 2001 attacks on the Twin Towers buildings in New York City.

 Two identical reflecting pools now stand where the Twin Towers once stood, they hold the names of every one of the 2,977 victims.
 4.1 million have visited this attraction since its opening in 2006.